Anuska27-ui/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/personalReflection.md

 * At the conclusion of the module, describe how you have progressed.

-The Raspberry Pi and its applications were completely new to me.
+The Raspberry Pi and its applications were completely new to me and also Github.
 I learned how to set it up, utilize it for various exercises and use technologies like Node-RED to perform IoT and automation tasks.
+I had no idea what github was and how to use but the module has helped me learn a lot about it.

 I already had a basic understanding of networking, cloud computing and internet history; however the module expanded my knowledge, particularly in terms of practical use.